pkdone/books-vue-flask-pymongo/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_NOTE:_ If the host of the app during development is not `http://localhost`, first change the `VUE_APP_REST_API_LOCATION` variable in the file `client-tier\.env.development.local` before running the developer server above.

-5. In a browser, test the client-tier user interface works ok and hows data by navigating to: http://localhost:8080/
+5. In a browser, test the client-tier user interface works ok and shows data by navigating to: http://localhost:8080/

 6. __OPTIONAL__: Wrapping Flask with Gunicorn - this is an optional test you can do in development or alternatively don't bother and just wait to configure Gunicorn during the Production phase later.